-The clinical presentation of CDI ranges in severity from mild or moderate diarrhea to life-threatening pseudomembranous colitis, which can lead to toxic dilation of the colon (megacolon), sepsis and death.
-CDI has been associated with increased length of hospital stay, costs, morbidity and mortality in adult and pediatric patients.
+The clinical presentation of CDI ranges in severity from mild or moderate diarrhea to life-threatening pseudomembranous colitis, which can lead to toxic dilation of the colon (megacolon), sepsis and death.14 CDI has been associated with increased length of hospital stay, costs, morbidity and mortality in adult and pediatric patients.
 There is limited data on the true economic burden of CDI, although it is known to be significant.
-In 2008, CDI was estimated to cost \$4.8 billion in excess healthcare costs in acute-care facilities in the US.
-However, there are additional costs of CDI that have yet to be quantified, such as cost of treating CDI in long-term care facilities (LTCFs), increases in discharges to LTCFs, lost opportunity costs if the patient/resident with CDI is isolated in a semiprivate room, and contributions to the transmission of C. difficile and additional new cases of CDI.
+In 2012, CDI-attributable cost for acute care was estimated at \$3,427-\$9,960 (USD) per episode.15 However, there are additional costs of CDI that have yet to be quantified, such as